sandialabs/Gulliver/docs/What-is-Endianness.md

 ## Big-Endian

-In Big-Endian, often referred to as *Network Byte Order*, ordering is left-to-right.
+Big-Endian, often referred to as *Network Byte Order*, ordering is left-to-right.
 Given the representation of an unsigned number in bytes the further to the left that a byte exists the more significant it is.

 For example, the decimal value of the unsigned integer `6060842` may be represented as `0x5C7B2A` in hexadecimal.
 This hexadecimal value is composed of the three bytes `0x5C`, `0x7B`, and `0x28`.
 As such the value `6060842` may be represented in Big-Endian as a byte stream of `[0x5C, 0x7B, 0x2A]`.